evilC/AutoHotInterception/README.md

 # AutoHotInterception

-AutoHotInterception (AHI) allows you to execute AutoHotkey code in response to events from a *specific* keyboard or mouse, whilst (optionally) blocking the native functionality (ie stopping Windows from seeing that keyboard or mouse event).
+AutoHotInterception (AHI) allows you to execute AutoHotkey code in response to events from a *specific* keyboard or mouse, whilst (optionally) blocking the native functionality (i.e. stopping Windows from seeing that keyboard or mouse event).
 In other words, you can use a key on a second (or third, or fourth...) keyboard to trigger AHK code, and that key will not be seen by applications.
 You can use the *same key* on multiple keyboards for individual actions.
 Keyboard Keys, Mouse Buttons and Mouse movement (Both Relative and Absolute modes) are supported.